-- Preheat grill to high or heat a large indoor grill pan over high heat.
+Preheat grill to high or heat a large indoor grill pan over high heat.
 Remove the pork from the marinade (discard marinade).
 Grill the pork, turning occasionally, until an instant-read thermometer inserted diagonally into the center of the meat registers 145° F, 12 to 15 minutes.
 Transfer the pork to a cutting board and let rest for 5 minutes before slicing.

+Ingredient Note: Chipotle chiles in adobo sauce are smoked jalapenos packed in a flavorful sauce.
+Find them with Mexican foods in large supermarkets.
 Kitchen Tip: One pork tenderloin typically weighs about 1 pound, enough for 4 servings.
 You can marinate a whole pound in the same amount of marinade used to marinate the 8 ounces in this recipe and have enough cooked tenderloin for 2 dinners (for 2 people).
 Or freeze half for up to 3 months.